tandero/tandero.github.io/content/about.md

 I love to collaborate so feel free to [reach out](mailto:thomas.anderson@radlab.zone).
 Collaboration is a resource-multiplier.
 I take particular joy in designing experiment; it is an exercise in reducing inefficiencies and I love it.

-[Read my CV](https://1drv.ms/b/s!Avbd3naclSvRgYkflsH-JkHcCr6epQ) for the concise summary.
+[Read my CV](https://1drv.ms/b/s!Avbd3naclSvRgYkflsH-JkHcCr6epQ) for the concise summary (link may not work if you're on a VPN).

 ### A brief timeline of my personal universe